hazelcast/hazelcast-reference-manual/daux/docs/1900_Management/400_Cluster_Utilities/200_Managing_Cluster_and_Member_States.md

-Starting with the release of 3.6, Hazelcast introduces cluster and member states in addition to the default `ACTIVE` state.
+Starting with Hazelcast 3.6, Hazelcast introduces cluster and member states in addition to the default `ACTIVE` state.
 This section explains these states of Hazelcast clusters and members which you can use to allow or restrict the designated cluster/member operations.

 #### Cluster States